VIALabs-io/hello-erc20/README.md

 - **ERC20 Token Implementation**: A standard `ERC20` token with additional burnable functionality.
 - **Cross-Chain Functionality**: Native support for cross-chain interactions without using a bridge.
-- **VIA Labs Integration**: Leverages the VIA Labs NPM package for seamless cross-chain communication.
+- **VIA Labs Integration**: Leverages the VIA Labs package for seamless cross-chain communication.
 - **Configurable on Multiple Networks**: Can be deployed and configured across various blockchain networks.

 ## Prerequisites